GoosefleetEO/aa-killtracker/README.md

 ## Installation

-### Preconditions
+### Step 1 - Check preconditions

 1. Killtracker is a plugin for Alliance Auth.
 If you don't have Alliance Auth running already, please install it first before proceeding. (see the official [AA installation guide](https://allianceauth.readthedocs.io/en/latest/installation/auth/allianceauth/) for details)

 2. Killtracker needs the app [django-eveuniverse](https://gitlab.com/ErikKalkoken/django-eveuniverse) to function.
-Please make sure it is installed, before before continuing.
+Please make sure it is installed, before continuing.

-### Step 1 - Install app
+### Step 2 - Install app

 Make sure you are in the virtual environment (venv) of your Alliance Auth installation.
 Then install the newest release from PyPI: